Irish Universities Rugby Union

 The Conroy Cup is the U-20s grade inter-varsity rugby tournament.
 It was inaugurated in 1988 and it is named in honour of father and son " Judge" Conroy & Paddy Conroy both past Presidents of UCD RFC.
-Unlike the Dudley Cup, both NUI Galway and Maynooth University take part in this competition.
-Uniquely this is the only under 20 club rugby competition with participants from all four provinces.
-The current holders are Trinity College Dublin FC who led by team captain James Hickey retained the trophy by defeating Maynooth in the 2017–2018 final.
+The current holders are University College Cork who, led by team captain Dylan Mullan, won their first Conroy Cup trophy in 17 year by defeating Maynooth 5–0 in the 2024–25 final.

 The Maughan-Scally Cup is the junior grade inter-varsity rugby tournament.
 It was inaugurated in 2010 and is named after two stalwarts of UCD RFC and university rugby in Ireland.
 The Maughan-Scally is considered to be the most social, enjoyable and "old school" of the inter-varsity competitions.
 The current holders are University of Ulster Coleraine who led by team captain Dave Gilkinson retained the trophy by beating Queen's University in the 2017–2018 final.

 The Kay Bowen Trophy is the ladies inter-varsity rugby tournament.
 It was inaugurated in 2012 and is named after Kay Bowen past President of Dublin University Rugby Club.
 The competition is played over one day and is hosted in turn by one of the member clubs.
 This competition is the largest organized by the IURU with over 220 players competing annually.
 The current holders are Dublin City University who led by team captain Eimear Corri defeated previous holders NUI Galway in the 2017–2018 final.